 What is a Breadfruit?

-The resulting fruit is round to oval, 6”-8” long and about 8” across.
-The skin is thin and green, gradually ripening into more of a pale green with some reddish-brown areas and mottled with irregular polygon-shaped bumps.
-At maturity, the fruit is white inside and starchy; when green or under ripe, the fruit is hard and starchy like a potato.
+The resulting fruit is round to oval, 6 to 8 inches (15-20 cm.) long and about 8 inches (20 cm.) across.
+The skin is thin and green, gradually ripening into more of a pale green with some reddish brown areas and mottled with irregular polygon-shaped bumps.
+At maturity, the fruit is white inside and starchy; when green or underripe, the fruit is hard and starchy like a potato.

 Breadfruit Tree Facts

 Another interesting breadfruit tree fact is that it is closely related to the “breadnut” as well as to the “jackfruit.”
-This equatorial lowland species can most often be found below elevations of 2,130 feet but may be seen at heights up to 5,090 feet.
+This equatorial lowland species can most often be found below elevations of 2,130 feet (650 m.) but may be seen at heights up to 5,090 feet (1,550 m.).
 It will thrive in either neutral to alkaline soil composed of sand, sandy loam, loam, or sandy clay.
 It even tolerates saline soils.

 The Polynesian peoples transported root cuttings and air layered plants over great ocean distances, so entranced were they with the plant.
-Not only was breadfruit an important food source, but they used the lightweight, termite resistant wood for buildings and canoes.
-The sticky latex produced by the tree was utilized not only as a caulking agent, but also to trap birds.
+Not only was breadfruit an important food source, but they used lightweight, termite-resistant wood for buildings and canoes.
+The sticky latex produced by the tree was utilized not only as a caulking agent but also to trap birds.
 The wood pulp was made into paper and used medicinally as well.

 The traditional staple of the Hawaiian people, poi, which is made of taro root, can also be substituted with breadfruit or augmented with it.
 The resultant breadfruit poi is referred to as poi ulu.